intel/pepc/README.md

 Pepc stands for "Power, Energy, and Performance Configurator".
 This is a command-line tool for configuring various Linux and Hardware power management features.

 **IMPORTANT**: this is tool is for debug and research purposes only.
-It requres root permissions, and must only be used in an isolated lab environment, not in production.
+It requires root permissions, and must only be used in an isolated lab environment, not in production.

 The project license is the 3-clause BSD license: https://opensource.org/licenses/BSD-3-Clause